puppetlabs/puppet-docs/source/puppet/4.5/reference/about_agent.md

 > **Note:** For information about Puppet agent in Puppet 3, see the [Puppet 3 services documentation](/puppet/3.8/reference/services_commands.html#puppet-agent).
 To install Puppet agent on Puppet 3, see the [Puppet 3 installation documentation](/puppet/3.8/reference/pre_install.html#next-install-puppet).

-## What's up With the version numbers?
+## What's up with the version numbers?

 Puppet Server is a separate application that, among other things, runs instances of the Puppet master application.
 It has its own version number separate from the version of Puppet it runs, and can usually work with several nearby Puppet versions.
 For instance, agents running Puppet 4 work with masters running Puppet Server 2.
 (The Puppet Server package depends on a specific version of the Puppet Agent package, but can communicate with agents running older versions of Puppet.
 For instance, updating Puppet Server might update Puppet Agent on the master, but agents running previous versions of Puppet Agent will still work.)